Phoenixjack/message_queue/README.md

 * add configurable message length
 * add documentation for memory use
 * add unit-style test sketch
+* add optional message integrity checking using checksum, CRC-8, or CRC-16

+## Possible Message Integrity Support

+A future version could optionally include a checksum or CRC with each queued message.

+That would be useful if queued messages are later sent over:

+- Serial
+- radio modules
+- telemetry links
+- SD card logs
+- unreliable or noisy connections

+Possible approaches include:

+- simple additive checksum for low-overhead debugging
+- CRC-8 for short messages
+- CRC-16 for stronger error detection

+This is not currently implemented.

 ## Related Use Cases